 - If you have an iPhone and an iPad, you might choose the iPad as the primary device, since the large format makes it easier to use and the cards appear larger.
 You would do all of your serious 4-card readings and add new cards on this device.
 You would then keep a copy of everything on your iPhone, so that you would be able to carry your cards with you and consult them and show them to others while you are away from home.
 You can perform functions such as View Cards and Draw One Card without any fear of getting out of sync with the primary device.
-You can also do 4-Card Readings and add notes, but if you save them you risk getting out of sync.
+You can also do 4-Card Readings and add notes, but if you want to save them, see item 3 below.

 - You can, of course, do it the other way around, using the iPhone as the primary device and the iPad as the secondary device.

 - You can also go back and forth, but if you do you should keep track of which device has the latest data.
-Whenever you do an update to the secondary device, both devices are then in sync, and either one can be considered to be the primary device.
-But as soon as you change anything on one of the devices, you should remember that this is now the primary device and you should not make changes on the other device until to get them back into sync.
+Whenever you do a sync from the primary device to the secondary device, both devices are then in sync, and either one can be considered to be the primary device.
+But as soon as you change anything on one of the devices, you should remember that this is now the primary device and you should not make changes on the other device until you get them back into sync.

 How to Sync the Devices: There are two options for performing the sync.
 The first is to use the iCloud, following the instructions below.
 The second option is to perform a Backup on one device and then Restore on the second device, per the instructions at App Backup and Restore.